alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 Here the `COLORREF` type is a 32-bit [RGB](https://en.wikipedia.org/wiki/RGB_color_model) **color** specification (in modern Windows it can be [RGBA](https://en.wikipedia.org/wiki/RGBA_color_model)).

-The nested blocks are just for clarity of presentation, showing that each tool creation and destruction is in a limited scope.
+The nested blocks are just for clarity of presentation, showing that each tool creation and destruction is in a limited scope, and that these usually and ideally are strictly nested scopes.

 Originally the effect was probably to actually draw directly on the screen, bypassing all the window management, and messing up the screen Real Good&trade;.
 But in Windows 11 there are layers of indirection and management interposed between the drawing calls and the screen output, in particular the [Desktop Window Manager](https://docs.microsoft.com/en-us/windows/win32/dwm/dwm-overview).
 However, presumably for backward compatibility Windows still supports such old draw-directly-on-the-screen code.
 There are some weird effects such as the graphics partially intruding in console windows, but such code still “works” and supports explorative programming.